-Criticizing others is the same as despising the law of love.
+Criticizing others (v.
+11) is the same as despising the law of love.
 We must see, and at times say, what is wrong in an action, but we must not judge the responsibility of others, nor their intentions, which God alone knows.
 God is the only judge.
-See Rom 14:4 and Mt 7:1.
+See Romans 14:4 and Matthew 7:1.

-You who are making plans.
+You boast of your plans (v.
+16).
 We all make many plans: to earn more, to buy things, to have a good time.
 What is serious about this is that we forget meanwhile to do good.
-We know it has to be done and we know how to do it, but what we
+We know it has to be done and we know how to do it, but what we do not know is if we will have time to accomplish it.
+We may die without having done what mattered most.